aeternity/protocol/serializations.md

 ]
 ```

-The balance of the accout is stored in the account state tree.
+The balance of the account is stored in the account state tree.
 The contract storage (or state) which is a key value map from (key::binary() to value::binary())
 is stored in its own subtree.
 The key for a contract storage value is:
 ```